tanoManzo/notes/Di's paper.md

 ### section: AD-associated ..

 To the sentence at page 5: "This trend also was observed in blood cells ( SL loci vs all other loci) 40, key modulars of immune systems."
-I will change it in "This trend was ALSO observed in blood cells ( SL loci vs all other loci) 40, key MODULATOR of immune systems."
+I will change it in "This trend was **ALSO** observed in blood cells ( SL loci vs all other loci) 40, key **MODULATORS** of immune systems."